karlstav/cava/README.md

 Playing the audio through your Loopback interface makes it possible for cava to capture it, but there will be no sound in your speakers.
 In order to play audio on the loopback interface and your actual interface you must make use of the ALSA multi channel.

 Look at the included example file `example_files/etc/asound.conf` on how to use the multi channel.
-I was able to make this work with a HDA Intel PCH sound card, but I had no luck with the an USB DAC.
+I was able to make this work with an HD Audio Intel PCH sound card, but I had no luck with a USB DAC.

 Read more about the ALSA method [here](http://stackoverflow.com/questions/12984089/capture-playback-on-play-only-sound-card-with-alsa).

-If you are having problems with the alsa method on Rasberry PI, try enabling `mmap` by adding the following line to `/boot/config.txt` and reboot:
+If you are having problems with the alsa method on Raspberry PI, try enabling `mmap` by adding the following line to `/boot/config.txt` and reboot:

 ```
 dtoverlay=i2s-mmap